raer0/containarr/README.md

+# HOLD UP!
+This is pre 1.0 software.
+It might be unstable, unintuitive in some aspects, or difficult to configure.
+I'm still working on identifying and correcting issues.
+If you encounter one, please open an issue on this repo so that I may help resolve it.

 # Containarr?
 What's that?

 Containarr is a quick and conveneint way to run -arr apps + a torrent client behind a VPN.
 This project allows you to get up and running with these tools in minutes and is designed to be easily accessible.